On Regularizability and its Application to Online Control of Unstable LTI Systems: Simulations

+Up to iteration $t=36$ for longitudinal and $t=30$ for lateral directional dynamics (shown with vertical dashed-line), enough data is generated in order to estimate the new system dynamics, or apply any other data-driven control using the data, (safely) generated by \ac{DGR} up to this point. { In what follows, we first showcase the complementary utility of DGR for identification-and-control; we then illustrate how it can also be incorporated for data-driven control. }

-In contrast to the original unstable \ac{LQR} controller, it is shown that the blue curve is stabilizing since we now have a more accurate estimate of the (perturbed) system parameters using the data generated safely by \ac{DGR} in the loop.
+In particular, the data is informative enough to identify system parameters through least squares denoted by $\hat{A}$.
+Therefore, one stopping criterion--which is also used here--is the point where the estimate of system parameters $\hat{A}$ has converged.
+Then, one can replace \ac{DGR} with a closed-loop infinite horizon \ac{LQR} controller with some cost-weights $Q$ and $R$ which is obtained using the new estimate of the system dynamics.
+Here we set $Q=I$ and $R = 10^{-7}$ in order to make it comparable to the one-step quadratic cost used for \ac{DGR}.
+In contrast to the original unstable \ac{LQR} controller (red curve), it is shown that the new LQR controller for $\hat{A}$ (blue curve) is stabilizing since we now have a more accurate estimate of the (perturbed) system parameters using the data generated safely by \ac{DGR} in the loop.

+{ Next, while the \ac{DGR} is still in effect, the generated data matrix is not ill-conditioned and thus can be utilized to implement a data-driven control algorithm from that point onward.
+Due to the presence of noise and uncertainty, we have implemented the regularized version of Data-driven \ac{MPC} as in \cite{coulson2019deepc, berberich2021data} with parameters $T_{\text{ini}} = 1$, $N=4$, $Q = 400 I$, $R = 0.05 I$, $\lambda_\sigma =10^4$ and $\lambda_g =1$ for both dynamics, where the input is persistently exciting.
+With \ac{DGR}, after enough data has been generated for each dynamics, the data-driven \ac{MPC} algorithm is initiated; the norm of the corresponding state vector is depicted in yellow dash-dotted line labeled as ``\ac{DGR}+DeePC.''

+On the other hand, one could consider implementing the data-driven \ac{MPC} without DGR. { However, this would require offline data which is not available a priori.
+Nonetheless, just for the purpose of comparison, this has been implemented based on {\em offline data} obtained from the original unstable plant.
+The resulting norm of the state has been depicted in cyan labeled as ``Offline data+DeePC''.
+Due to the ill-posedness of the data matrix resulting from an unstable plant, it is observed that the practical tuning of the parameters could be problematic.
+This is due to the fact that maintaining the stability and feasibility of the resulting convex optimization problems is challenging due to conditioning in the dataset (for similar observations see for example~\cite{de2019formulas}).
+These trajectories are terminated whenever the corresponding optimization problem was not numerically solvable/feasible.
+We have used the CVXPY package for solving the convex programs derived in all these cases \cite{diamond2016cvxpy}. }}

+Finally, the convergence of DGR algorithm in terms of the designed controller $K_t$ is illustrated in \Cref{fig:convergence}, where the values are seen to be well behaved after 30 to 40 iterations from the noisy dynamics.
+Furthermore, we note that as the process noise $\oomega_t$ decreases, the error for $K_t$ tends to zero; in the absence of noise, the limiting error is in fact negligible.